Chhattisgarh: 7 professors among 8 booked for allegedly forcing students to offer namaz

 The professors and the student were booked under Bharatiya Nyaya Sanhita sections pertaining to promoting enmity between groups, making assertions prejudicial to national integration, acts intended to outrage religious feelings and unlawful assembly.

-MN Tripathi, the professor and media cell in-charge of the university, told The Indian Express that they were yet to receive a copy of the first information report.
+MN Tripathi, the professor in charge of the university’s media cell, told The Indian Express that they were yet to receive a copy of the first information report.

 “We have learnt about it from the media,” said Tripathi.